mayadata-io/culture/tools/calendar.md

-# How To Google Calendar
+# How To use Google Calendar

 Google Calendar is an essential tool for planning time, thus for allowing people to schedule calls and meet each other.
 But also to allow for keeping your work-life balance in check.